blahosyl/enlightened-publishing/README.md

 The [WebAIM](https://webaim.org/resources/contrastchecker/) was used to ensure that the text and background color of each section provides sufficient contrast for legibility.

 In the instances where this was not the case, the colors themselves or their arrangement was changed to ensure that accessibility standards are met.
-Related issues are [#47](https://github.com/blahosyl/enlightened-publishing/issues/47) and [#19](https://github.com/blahosyl/enlightened-publishing/issues/19).
+Related issues are [#47](https://github.com/blahosyl/academic-publishing/issues/47) and [#19](https://github.com/blahosyl/academic-publishing/issues/19) of the original repository.

 The resulting color scheme is as follows: